Database Concepts#

 4) foreach x in cursor:

-1i) Run a sequnce of functions on x
+1i) Run a sequnce of functions on d

 2i) Save the result

 Parallel jobs are very similar but require creation of an RDD or Dask bag to drive the processing.
-Our parallel api, described elsewhere (LINK) simplifies the conversion from a serial to parallel job.
+Our parallel api, described elsewhere (Parallel Processing) simplifies the conversion from a serial to parallel job.
 In any case, the equivalent parallel pseudocode logic is this:

 A simple perspective on the difference is that the loop for the serial job becomes is implied in the parallel job.
-Spark schedules which datum is run through which of a set of parallel jobs.
+The list of documents drives a parallel pipeline job running sequence read-process-write on each item.
+More complex workflows are possible, but that basic sequence is very common.

 All seismogram read operations access one of the wf Collections.
 The default behavior is to read all key-value pairs in a single document and insert most of the attributes into the Metadata for one TimeSeries or Seismogram objects.
 Normalized data (see above) are loaded automatically by default.